null-channel/legion/common/README.md

-# Core components of gary
+# Core components of legion
 enough said.
 maybe more to come